rucio/rucio/doc/source/setup.rst

 ============================

 We recommend establishing a virtualenv to run rucio within.
-Virtualenv limits the python environment to just what you're installing as depdendencies, useful to keep a clean environment for working on rucio.
+Virtualenv limits the python environment to just what you're installing as dependencies, useful to keep a clean environment for working on rucio.
 The tools directory in rucio has a script already created to make this very simple::

     $ python tools/install_venv.py